Bremen City Hall: Renaissance

-In 1545 to 1550, an extension with three floors, containing a new Wittheits-Stube and offices, was built between the town hall and the archbishop's palace, showing a Renaissance style gable eastward facing the cathedral.
+From 1545 to 1550, an extension with three floors, containing a new Wittheits-Stube and offices, was built between the town hall and the archbishop's palace, showing a Renaissance style gable eastward facing the cathedral.

 In the end of the century, Bremen lived through its second boom, and a great relaunch of the town hall was headed.
 The main artist was the architect and mason Lüder von Bentheim.
-The modernization took place in two steps: in the first step, during 1595 to 1596, the ten windows of the upper hall towards the market square were converted from pointed arches to large rectangular windows.
+The modernization took place in two steps: in the first step, from 1595 to 1596, the ten windows of the upper hall towards the market square were converted from pointed arches to large rectangular windows.
 About twelve years later, from 1608 to 1612, a great transformation to Weser Renaissance was started: The two middling windows and the proclamation door between them were displaced by a huge avant-corps, consisting of slim pillars and columns and large windows.
 On top, a decorated gable in Flemish Renaissance style was erected, two similar gables beside.
 Reliefs were used to decorate the facade.
-Many architectural elements based on masters of the Dutch Renaissance, such as Hans Vredeman de Vries, Hendrik Goltzius and Jacob Floris.
+Many architectural elements are based on masters of the Dutch Renaissance, such as Hans Vredeman de Vries, Hendrik Goltzius and Jacob Floris.
 Furthermore, decorative balustrades were installed.

 Baroque

-Soon after the completion of those works, Germany was ravaged by the Thirty Years' War, and after the Peace of Westphalia, Bremen had to defend against Swedish invasion.
+Soon after the completion of those works, Germany was ravaged by the Thirty Years' War, and after the Peace of Westphalia, Bremen had to defend against the Swedish invasion.

-In 1682/83, The office on the rear side was enlarged in a form of Baroque style – with horizontal rows of windows that did not become common before two centuries later.
+In 1682/83, The office on the rear side was enlarged in a form of Baroque style – with horizontal rows of windows that did not become common two centuries later.